PVC Pipes: Schedule 40 VS 80

 Thickness

-Pipe wall thickness is the key physical difference between Schedule 40 and Schedule 80.
-The higher the schedule rating, the thicker the pipes and fitting will be.
+Pipe wall thickness is the fundamental physical difference between Schedule 40 and Schedule 80.
+The higher the schedule rating, the thicker the pipes and fitting.
 As a result, schedule 40 will have thinner walls than Schedule 80 in the same specified size.
 That means less material equals a weaker product, which in turn can hamper its project’s compatibility if the solidarity of the pipe is in the question of the desired application.

 Higher schedule pipes that are thicker will have higher structural and chemical durability and rigidity to strain, pressure, and harsh environmental conditions.